Samuel Holt (politician)

 Samuel Edward Holt (3 September 1880 – 18 April 1929) was an Irish Fianna Fáil politician.

 Early life

 Holt was born in Coole, County Westmeath, in 1880, the fifth child of a family of ten of David Holt, from Killina, Carbury, County Kildare, a constable in the Royal Irish Constabulary, and Agnes McColl.
-The family, which was Church of Ireland, later moved to Charlestown /Jamestown Co.
-Roscommon and then into Carrick On Shannon town, County Leitrim.
+The family, which was Church of Ireland, later moved to Charlestown /Jamestown County Roscommon and then into Carrick On Shannon town, County Leitrim.
 In 1910, Holt married Honoria Devaney, from Toomore, Boher, County Roscommon in Longford Cathedral.

 He was assistant clerk and later clerk of Carrick-on-Shannon Poor Law Union and Rural District Council.